We may earn money or products from the companies mentioned in this post.

 When is the Best Time to Visit Sunflower Fields in NC?

 Harvest season is from late June to August.
-The sunflowers peak in July in North Carolina.
-Most sunflower fields will post on their Facebook pages their peak flower period, which depending on the rain and sun exposure is a two-week period in early to mid-July.
+In North Carolina, sunflowers peak in July.
+Most sunflower fields will post on their Facebook pages their peak flower period, which, depending on the rain and sun exposure, is a two-week period in early to mid-July.
 Some farms stagger their planting period to provide flowers that last through August.

 Sunflower Fields in NC Open to Visitors